Chapter 173-312 WAC and 173-313 WAC

 are important tools to assist

-local governments in the development and implementation of local waste management programs.
+local governments in the development and implementation of local waste management plans and programs.
 All rules require updating after a time

 in order to keep pace with changes in related laws and rules, and to accommodate shifts in the way business is accomplished.
 The

 Coordinated Prevention Grants rule was last updated in 2002, and the Local Solid Waste Enforcement Grants Rule has not been

 updated since 1989.
 It is less common for a rule to be repealed.